Bupivacaine Causes Cytotoxicity In Mouse C2C12 Myoblast Cells: Involvement Of Erk And Akt Signaling Pathways

 Digital Object Identifier (DOI)

 Maurice, Joseph M.; Gan, Yan; Ma, Fan Xin; Chang, Yong; Hibner, Michael; and Huang, Yao, "Bupivacaine Causes Cytotoxicity In Mouse C2C12 Myoblast Cells: Involvement Of Erk And Akt Signaling Pathways" (2010).
-Neurobiology.
+Translational Neuroscience.
 43.